mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 The component has two states that can be controlled:

 1. the "value" state with the `value`/`onChange` props combination.
-This state represents the value selected by the user, for instance when pressing <kbd>Enter</kbd>.
+This state represents the value selected by the user, for instance when pressing <kbd class="key">Enter</kbd>.
 2. the "input value" state with the `inputValue`/`onInputChange` props combination.
 This state represents the value displayed in the textbox.

 > ⚠️ These two state are isolated, they should be controlled independently.